pinecoders/pinecoders.github.io/resources/README.md

 [Searching for scripts on TV](https://www.tradingview.com/): From TV's home page, select *Scripts* from the *Ticker* dropdown and enter your search criteria.

-Visit the *Scripts* page of good scripters publishing open source by using the [*Following* list from the PineCoders TV account](https://www.tradingview.com/u/PineCoders/#following-people).
+Visit the *Scripts* page of good coders publishing open source by using the [*Following* list from the PineCoders TV account](https://www.tradingview.com/u/PineCoders/#following-people).

 ## PineCoders